mahanako/SpaceShipSimulator/README.md

 # SpaceShipSimulator
-We will make the simulator great again
+We will make the simulation game great again